 Result Speed | Bacteria: About 24 hours Lab test: Not indicated |

-Finally, this product comes with a free downloadable e-book.
+This product includes a free downloadable e-book.
 It contains useful information about spa and hot tub water.

-- Checks the five important water quality parameters for spas.
+- Checks the five most important aspects of water quality for spas

-- Colors seem to bleed to the next square pad, making reading difficult.
+- Colors can bleed to the next square pad, making them difficult to read

 Type of test kit | Strips |